Property Management Business Plan

 Management Team Members

-[Company Name]’s most valuable asset is the expertise and experience of its founder, [Founder’s Name].
+[Property Management Business Name]’s most valuable asset is the expertise and experience of its founder, [Founder’s Name].
 [First name] has been a licensed real estate broker in [state] for the past 10 years.
-He specialized in rentals for 7 years and in real estate sales for the next 3 years, He was a consistent top broker before he decided to start a property management firm of his own.
+He specialized in rentals for 7 years and in real estate sales for the next 3 years.
+He was a consistent top broker before he decided to start a property management firm of his own.

-Joining him are his colleagues from his previous firm who have a long tenure in the real estate industry.
+Joining him are his colleagues from his previous firm, who have had a long tenure in the real estate market.

 Hiring Plan

-[Founder] will serve as the Manager of [Company Name].
-In order to launch, it needs to hire the following personnel:
+[Founder] will serve as the Manager of [Property Management Business Name].
+To launch, it needs to hire the following personnel:

 - Administrative Assistant: 1 full-time employee to handle client calls, set appointments and assign incoming clients to property managers